Rules for Internet Use

 - Most libraries have one or more internet workstations which can be reserved in advance for one hour and are managed within the same maximum limit of one hour per day.

 - Library staff or docents will help users get started, but they may not be able to provide individual instruction.
 Users are encouraged to explore on their own.
 Staff can also provide information about internet training opportunities and a variety of instructional materials on using the internet.

 - No more than two people are allowed per workstation.

 - Preference will be given to children, or adults assisting children, in the use of workstations located in the children's area.

-- Printing from Internet workstations is $0.15 per page for black and white, and $0.50 for color.
+- Printing from internet workstations is 15 cents per page for black and white and 50 cents per page for color.

 - All searches and printing must be completed 10 minutes before library closing time.